 With Iolanthe, he made his ENO main stage debut, alongside work this season at Garsington Opera, Grange Festival Opera, other ENO productions and concerts at St Martin-in-the-Fields, Cadogan Hall, St John’s, Smith Square and others.
-Previously he has performed with English Chamber Orchestra, Garsington Opera, WNO, NI Opera, Hampstead Garden Opera, Grange Festival Opera, Opera Holland Park, Wide Open Opera, Opera Danube, Glyndebourne, Presteigne and Aldeburgh Festivals, London Mozart Players, Crash Ensemble, Royal Ballet Sinfonia, Blaze Ensemble, Corinthians Chamber Orchestra.
-Music director of Orchestra of the City since 2009, as well as live and recorded appearances on BBC1 and BBC Radios 2, 3 and 4.
+Previously he has performed with BBC Symphony Orchestra, English Chamber Orchestra, Aalborg Symphony Orchestra, WNO, NI Opera, Grange Park Opera, Opera Holland Park, Wide Open Opera, Glyndebourne, Garsington Opera, Presteigne and Aldeburgh Festivals, London Mozart Players, Crash Ensemble, Birdgang Ltd, and live and recorded appearances on BBC1 and BBC Radios 2, 3 and 4.

 Notable engagements elsewhere: Presteigne and Aldeburgh Festivals, London Mozart Players, Crash Ensemble, Royal Ballet Sinfonia, Blaze Ensemble, Corinthians Chamber Orchestra and he has premiered and commissioned works by composers including Colin Matthews, Sir Peter Maxwell Davies, David Matthews, Thomas Hyde, Detlev Glanert, Gilad Hochman and the Pet Shop Boys.

 Awards and achievements: He was honoured in 2013 to be made an Associate of the Royal Academy of Music.